japsuu/Grit/README.md

 # Grit

-Complex cellular automata; Minecraft in 2D, but everything is simulated.
+Single buffered complex cellular automata; Minecraft in 2D, but everything is simulated.

 Pixels are simulated based on their physical properties.